vpsfreecz/terraform-provider-vpsadmin/examples/README.md

 ## Obtaining API authentication token
 The provider needs an authentication token to the vpsAdmin API.
-The token can be obtain using any of [HaveAPI clients](https://github.com/vpsfreecz/haveapi), but the provider also comes with a simple CLI utility [get-token](../get-token).
+The token can be obtained using any of [HaveAPI clients](https://github.com/vpsfreecz/haveapi), but the provider also comes with a simple CLI utility [get-token](../get-token).

 For this example, the token should be put in an arbitrary tfvars file, e.g.